nushackers/nushackers-site/_posts/2017-02-22-digest-editor-internals-ms-word.md

 ## Disadvantages

 The idea behind the piece table I described in this article is simple.
-Implementation, however, can get unwieldy.
+Implementation, however, can get unwieldy, and is certainly lengthier than other data structures.
 The versatility of piece tables lend themselves to the availability of a whole host of optimizations, which tend to end up as a huge ball of mud.

 Modern text editors seldom implement piece tables underneath.
 Piece tables were invented some 30 years ago, in an era of limited memory